twilio-labs/function-templates/README.md

 ### Warning

 With the release of Node v18, the Node.js ecosystem is migrating over from the old CommonJS (CJS) standard to the newer, ES Modules (ESM) standard.
+Using ESM modules in CJS code is not possible.
 You can read about the differences in far more detail in this [blog Post.](https://redfin.engineering/node-modules-at-war-why-commonjs-and-es-modules-cant-get-along-9617135eeca1).
 The following snippets may causes errors.

 These templates are also available through `twilio-run new` inside the [`twilio-run`](https://npm.im/twilio-run) CLI.